Danger! 7 Signs Your Electrical Wiring is Dangerously Outdated!

 If your home still uses a fuse box or has a panel that hasn’t been updated in decades, it may not be safe.
 Older panels weren’t designed to handle the number of appliances, electronics, and systems we use today.

 Some outdated panels are even known fire hazards.
 For example, Federal Pacific Electric (FPE) panels, common in homes built between the 1950s and 1980s, have a history of failing to trip when overloaded.
-If you’re unsure about your panel, schedule an inspection with a home electrician services provider or a commercial electrician MA for larger properties.
+If you’re unsure about your panel, schedule an inspection with a home electrician services provider or a commercial electrician in MA for larger properties.

 7. Your Home Is More Than 30 Years Old Without Upgrades